SimonGomezUniv/doc/td2_NODE.md

 ```

 - read the word list and store it in an array variable
+- create an API /word which will return the 127e word of the list

+## improved Algorithm

-- generate a random sead which change everyday and get the same word for a day
+- generate a random number which will change everyday and be the same all day long
+- use this number get the same word for a day
 - return the word on the /word endpoint

 TIPS :
-- generate sead based on time
+- generate seed based on time
 - use modulo to get the word
 - test in browser

 ## First Page

-1. setup a static folder (using express static middleware)
+1. setup a **static folder** using express static middleware
 2. create a HTML page served by the static server
 3. create a form with an input https://www.w3schools.com/html/html_forms.asp
 4. on form submit, check if word match and return the result and implement a simple motus algorythm :